jaysunl/Brevitas-Model-Results/README.md

 # Determined Model Results
 The following hyperparameters were used to train the CNN model using Determined AI's adaptive scan (ASHA) algorithm.
 The optimal results are shown below.
+We will also be seeing how varying the strides affect the accuracy.
 ```yaml
 hyperparameters:
   act_bit_width: